GameStop soars again; Wall Street bends under the pressure

 “We are still moving towards a recovery from the pandemic, just a heck of a lot bumpier than anyone had expected,” said Stephen Innes of Axi in a report.

-But Wall Street’s focus remains squarely on GameStop and other moonshotting stocks.
-AMC Entertainment jumped 60.4%, and headphone company Koss nearly doubled.
+Wall Street’s focus remains squarely on GameStop and other moonshot stocks.
+AMC Entertainment jumped 53.7%, and headphone company Koss vaulted 52.5%.
 After their success with GameStop, traders have been looking for other downtrodden stocks in the market where hedge funds and other Wall Street firms are betting on price drops.

 By rallying together into these stocks, they are triggering something called a “short squeeze.”
 In that, a stock's price can explode higher as investors who had bet on price declines scramble to get out of their trades.